Frequently Asked Questions

 Why do some people with CLOVES have scoliosis?

 For now, this is an unexplained association with CLOVES.
 Asymmetric growth of one side faster than the other may be one theory.
-This is important to follow over time in CLOVES patients, especially before pubertal growth, so that any possible interventions to straighten the spine be employed before surgical rod placement is necessary.
+This is important to follow over time in CLOVES patients, especially before pubertal growth, so that any possible interventions to straighten the spine be employed during growth and before surgical rod placement is necessary.

 My child just got a new lump on their body.
 What am I supposed to do?